tamberg/fhnw-idb/data-acquisition/README.md

 - how to deal with wrong values?
 - how to visualize the data in a excel sheet and/or jupyter notebook?

-## DHT with MicroPython on ESP8266
+## DHT11 with CircuitPython on ESP8266
-Follow the steps in [Using DHT with MicroPython on ESP8266](esp8266)
+Follow the steps in [Using DHT with CircuitPython on ESP8266](CircuitPython)

-## DHT with Python on Raspberry Pi
+## DHT11 with Python on Raspberry Pi
-Follow the steps in [Using DHT with Python on Raspberry Pi](raspberry)
+Follow the steps in [Using DHT with Python on Raspberry Pi](Python)